Skip to Content

 Thirteenth Annual International Banking Conference

-In conjunction with the International Monetary Fund, the Federal Reserve Bank of Chicago will hold its thirteenth annual International Banking Conference on September 23–24, 2010.
-The purpose of these conferences is to address current issues affecting international financial markets.
-This year, we examine the role of macroprudential regulation in the financial sector.
+In conjunction with the International Monetary Fund, the Federal Reserve Bank of Chicago held its thirteenth annual International Banking Conference on September 23–24, 2010.
+The purpose of the conferences was to address current issues affecting international financial markets.
+The conference examined the role of macroprudential regulation in the financial sector.
 Shocked by the experience of the last few years, many argue that the more traditional microprudential regulatory tools are inadequate to create a safe and stable financial system.
 The microprudential paradigm relies on the presumption that the financial system as a whole can be made safe by ensuring individual financial institutions are made safe.
 This ignores interconnections and externalities, whereby the actions of one financial institution or events in financial markets can lead to spillover effects that adversely affect general market conditions, other financial institutions, and ultimately the economy as a whole.
 Instead, it is argued, there is a need for both microprudential approaches to regulate individual institutions and macroprudential approaches to manage the overall financial system risks.
 However, a number of important questions must be answered:

 • What are the theoretical motivations for such regulation?